bbenedict/bbenedict/2023-100days-coding.md

 to create a context data structure such that each adapater can map that to the correct data structure.
 I new this was coming as soon as I added a second integration.

+## day 9

+Context class created.
+Now used with openai adapter.
+Each adapter will need to convert the general Context class into the specific needs of the API.

+Added a way to validate a third party API, which was needed to validate the context changes.
+Later we can automate this to provide a general status on third party API's up-time/status or to monitor if important parts of the API have changed.